BELOW: SPEAKERS THE ENERGY SOURCES

 The mechanism behind the new energy source has been called LENR or Cold Fusion, describable as a radiation-free reaction involving the atomic nucleus.
-Like nuclear reactions, it is carbon free and hugely compact—the energy from one gram of fuel corresponds to the energy from burning tons of oil, so the fuel for a car’s lifetime would fit in the palm of the hand.
-As opposed to known nuclear reactions, however, there’s no radiation, no hazardous fuel and no radioactive waste.
-The fuel consists of common, abundant and harmless elements such as nickel, hydrogen and lithium.
-Furthermore the operating temperature is moderate, enabling small form factors and versatile applications.
+Like nuclear reactions, it is carbon-free and hugely compact—the energy from one gram of fuel corresponds to the energy from burning tons of oil, meaning that the fuel for a car’s lifetime would fit in the palm of the hand.
+As opposed to known nuclear reactions, however, there’s no radiation, no hazardous fuel, and no radioactive waste.
+The fuel consists of common, abundant and harmless elements such as nickel, hydrogen, and lithium.
+Furthermore, the operating temperature is moderate, enabling small form factors and versatile applications.

-Such an energy source—clean, abundant, cheap and on-demand—would make oil, coal, gas and nuclear power obsolete and would permit cheap, clean energy to be distributed and as available globally as information is today.
+Such an energy source—clean, abundant, cheap, compact and on-demand—would make oil, coal, gas and nuclear power obsolete and would permit cheap, clean energy to be distributed and just as available globally as information is today.
 Clean water for everyone is just one example of its immediate potential.

 The physical process first received wide attention in 1989 when researchers Martin Fleischmann and Stanley Pons presented results that they described as cold fusion.
 Because their experiment was difficult to reproduce, the scientific community and media quickly labeled their results as imagination and pathological science.
 Yet a small group of researchers worldwide continued to study the phenomenon.
 Since then, clear observations of it have been made and published hundreds of times.

-While those observations regarded reactions that were weak and difficult to reproduce, the Italian inventor Andrea Rossi made a breakthrough in 2011, demonstrating his so called E-Cat technology, releasing kilowatts of heat in what seemed to be a stable, repeatable process.
-Since then Rossi has continued to develop the technology and in 2012 he entered a commercial collaboration with the US industrial partner Industrial Heat.
-In August 2015, Rossi was granted a US patent on the technology.
+While those observations regarded reactions that were weak and difficult to reproduce, the Italian inventor Andrea Rossi made a breakthrough in 2011, demonstrating his so-called E-Cat technology, releasing kilowatts of heat in what seemed to be a stable, repeatable process.
+Since then Rossi has continued to develop the technology and in August 2015, he was granted a US patent.

 This story is told by science and technology journalist Mats Lewan in his book An Impossible Invention.

-In February 2015, Rossi and IH started a one-year commercial test of the technology on a customer’s industrial site, with a plant producing one megawatt of heat—the average consumption of about 300 Western households, including electricity, space heating, water heating and air conditioning.
+In February 2015, Rossi started a one-year test of the technology with an industrial scale heat plant producing one megawatt of thermal power—the average consumption of about 300 Western households, including electricity, space heating, water heating and air conditioning.
 The test was completed on February 17, 2016.
-The third-party certifying institute that controlled the test 24/7 delivered a report to Rossi and IH in late March, and parts of this report are expected to be released in April.
+An independent expert who controlled the test delivered a report confirming the energy production and the validity of the test.

 A widely accepted theory describing the physics behind the reaction has been and is still lacking.
 On the other hand, scientific discovery has always been based on observations, and whenever certain observations wouldn’t fit existing theory new theories explaining those observations were formulated.
 In this case, observations are undeniable, and the difficult work of formulating a valid theory describing the phenomenon is ongoing.